What Is A Performance Management System?

 Performance Management System Components

 An employee performance management system includes multiple components that are essential to creating an engaging and productive work environment.
+The right performance management platforms help integrate all these components into a unified system.
 They build on the foundation of performance management by providing a platform to manage, track, and assess employees’ performance.
 Let us understand the different components of the performance management platform and how they help in employee growth and development.

 1. Objectives And Goal Setting